norman/friendly_id/Guide.md

 installation.
 Whenever possible, install as a gem instead.
 Plugin support may eventually be removed in a future version.

+### Future Compatibility

+FriendlyId will always remain compatible with the current release of Rails, and at least one stable release behind.
+That means that support for 2.3.x will not be dropped until a stable release of 3.1 is out, or possibly longer.

 ### Setup

 After installing either as a gem or plugin, run:

-    ./script/generate friendly_id
+    rails generate friendly_id
     rake db:migrate

 This will install the Rake tasks and slug migration for FriendlyId.
-If you are not going to use slugs, you can do:
+If you are not going to use slugs, you can use the `skip-migration` option:

-    ./script/generate friendly_id --skip-migration
+    rails generate friendly_id --skip-migration

 FriendlyId is now set up and ready for you to use.